Mithilesh8984/Real_Time_Chat.github.io/readMe.txt

 ## Features

 - **Real-Time Communication**: Messages are sent and received instantly using WebSockets.
-- **Broadcast Messages**: Messages are broadcast to all connected users.
+- **Broadcast Messages**: Messages are broadcast to all same room connected users.
 - **Responsive User Interface**: Simple and clean UI that works on various screen sizes.
 - **User Notifications**: Notify users when someone joins or leaves the chat.
 - **Scalable Architecture**: Easy to scale with additional features like private chats, rooms, etc.